Baidu Baike: Paid and promotional editing

-According to Zhang (2014) Baidu Baike suffers from problems with promotional editing, with overt promotional and advertisting material regularly inserted into articles despite pre-publication auditing.
+According to Zhang (2014) Baidu Baike suffers from problems with promotional editing, with overt promotional and advertising material regularly inserted into articles despite pre-publication auditing.
 Zhang recounted that in the entries regarding cervical ectropion, lupus erythematosus and genital warts, editors affiliated with hospitals regularly added advertisements to their own services and deleted those of rival hospitals.
 Following the implementation of the restriction of only allowing medical professionals to edit medicine-related articles, Baidu's partners inserted their own promotional content into relevant articles.
 Black market paid editing companies exist to add promotional content to Baidu Baike on behalf of clients, including editing existing articles as well as creating new articles.
 Some of these companies fraudulently claim to have a relationship with Baidu.
 Baidu has launched repeated crackdowns on paid editing, removing articles and getting Taobao to remove listings on its website offering paid editing services.
 In 2016, in response to complaints that SEO and third-party vendors were soliciting payments to fix errors on Baidu Baike or promote certain rankings, Baidu Baike clarified that it is not officially affiliated with such services.

+In 2016, it was reported that businesses were complaining about the slow rate of approval for requested changes to their articles such as updates to company information and revenue, with businesses reportedly pressured to upgrade to the 6,000 yuan per year "Baidu Enterprise" service to expedite the processes, which was seen as an indirect way of forcing them to pay to update their entries.

 The Baidu Baike entry of the peer-to-peer lending company Ezubao, which eventually was revealed to be a Ponzi scheme, was repeatedly edited to remove negative information, presenting the company as a low-risk investment.

 Litigation

+Baidu Baike has been the subject of a number of legal cases.

+Legal action brought by Baidu

+In 2010, the head of Hudong Baike (a rival wiki-like encyclopedia, also known as Baike.com) Pan Haidong made a post to Weibo entitled "Three Questions to [Baidu CEO] Robin Li", questioning the high search ranking that Baidu (the dominant search engine in China) gave to its own services, including Baidu Baike over those of rival companies.
+Baidu sued Pan in response, with Baidu eventually winning the resulting court case, with the court ordering Pan to pay 120,000 yuan to Baidu.
+In 2025, ByteDance subsidiary Douyin Baike (formerly Hudong Baike, which had been purchased by ByteDance in 2019 and subsequently renamed) was found guilty in a Beijing court of illegally copying 600,000 entries from Baidu Baike, creating fabricated user data to make it seem that this action had been done by ordinary users, and was ordered to pay 8 million yuan (the equivalent of around $1 million USD) in damages.